dhenneke/undone/doc/design.md

 as an undo stack, etc...
 This is a data structure that keeps track of your undoable actions and the order in which they are done.
 In a sychronous world, the code to manage such a data structure can be quite minimal.
 When things go async, it is another beast.
-Undone is designed around the notion of a schedule.
+Undone is designed around the notion of a `Schedule`.

 The goal of the schedule is to minimize the impact of the async world on the user of the undo library.
 Just like how the word 'schedule' is both a noun and